yohamta/donburi/README.md

 ### Tags

-You can attach one or multiple "Tag" components to an entity.
+One or multiple "Tag" components can be attached to an entity.
 "Tag"s are just components with no data.

 Here is the utility function to create a tag component.